oceanmasterhub/RepData_PeerAssessment1/PA1_template.md

   labs(x = "Number of steps per day",
        y = "Number of days\n",
-       title = "Histogram of total number of steps taken each day", subtitle = "Using the dataset with Na values omitted") + theme_bw() + theme(panel.grid = element_blank())
+       title = "Histogram of total number of steps taken each day", subtitle = "Using the dataset with NA values omitted") + theme_bw() + theme(panel.grid = element_blank())
 ```